 Grilling Risk 1: Heat + Meat = Dangerous Chemical Combination

-First, let’s look at the risks of grilling.
-The basic gist is this: when meat is cooked at high temperatures, it causes chemical reactions that release toxins into the air, onto the food, and into our bodies.
+The primary health issue with grilling has to do with chemical compounds that grilling releases into your body.
+Here’s the basic gist: when meat is cooked at high temperatures (like grilling), it causes chemical reactions that release toxins into the air, onto the food, and, ultimately, into our bodies.
 The three major chemical compounds produced during grilling are: